bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 ~~~

 ---
-title: Statistics view
+title: Statistics view (5) - TODO update
 subtitle: API

-- `AbstractSegmentStoreStatisticsView`
+- `AbstractSegmentsStatisticsView`
 	- An abstract class that helps create a statistics view.
-	- `createSegmentStoreStatisticsViewer`: has to return an `AbstractSegmentStoreStatisticsViewer`
+	- `createSegmentStoreStatisticsViewer`: has to return an `AbstractSegmentsStatisticsViewer`

-- `AbstractSegmentStoreStatisticsViewer`
+- `AbstractSegmentsStatisticsViewer`
 	- An abstract class that helps create a statistics viewer.
 	- `createStatisticsAnalysiModule`: returns which analysis module will provide the statistics.
 	- `updateElements`: creates and updates items in the statistics tree.
 This is where a hierarchy can be created.